mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/getting-started/getting-started.md

 - Install necessary stuff onto your machine
     - [Ligo compiler](https://ligo.mavryk.org/docs/intro/installation) to compile your code.
     - [IDE plugins](https://ligo.mavryk.org/docs/intro/editor-support)
-    - [mavkit-client](https://tezos.gitlab.io/introduction/howtoget.html) used to interact with tezos blockchain.
+    - [mavkit-client](https://protocol.mavryk.org/introduction/howtoget.html) used to interact with mavryk blockchain.
 Pre-built binaries are available [here](https://github.com/serokell/mavryk-packaging)
 - Use [webide](https://ide.mavryk.network), ideal if you want a quick view of ligo.
 You'll be able to do, test, dry-run, and deploy the code !

 ## Building a smart-contract.